Chapters, articles & review essays

 India's Little Political Tradition

-I tackle one of India’s great political puzzles: despite more than a decade of Hindu-nationalist rule, mass political violence has not erupted.
+In this little essay I tackle one of India’s great political puzzles: despite more than a decade of Hindu-nationalist rule, mass political violence has not erupted.
 Attacks on Christians and Muslims remain sporadic, never cascading into pogroms.
-I argue that the deeply local logic of political relations—mirroring Hindu devotion to local gods—acts as a brake, keeping catastrophe at bay.
+I argue that the deeply local logic of political relations—that reproduces devotion to local gods in popular Hinduism—acts as a brake, keeping catastrophe at bay.
+So far.

 Comparative Studies in Society and History 12/3: 686-700, 2019.